Iterative Fixed-Point Conversion in Simulink

 based on simulation, derived, or design ranges.
 In the

-tool then proposes fixed-point data types that maximize precision and
+workflow, the tool then proposes fixed-point data types that maximize

-cover the range.
-You can then review the data type proposals and apply
+precision and cover the range.
+You can then review the data type

-them selectively to objects in your model.
-If design requirements are
+proposals and apply them selectively to objects in your model.
+If design

-not met, you can adjust data type proposal settings, visualize their
+requirements are not met, you can adjust data type proposal settings,

-effects, and iterate until the system meets your requirements.
+visualize their effects, and iterate until the system meets your

 To convert your model to fixed point, follow the steps in Iterative Fixed-Point Conversion Using the Fixed-Point Tool.
 For an example of the complete conversion process, see Convert Floating-Point Model to Fixed Point.